 Moon Walks are available when the moon is larger than 50% in the evening sky.
 Look Up and Get Lost experiences are available the rest of the month.

-Check out the Good Heavens booking calendar, to see what is available when you are here.
+Check out the Good Heavens booking page, to see what is available when you are here.
 If there are no Look Up and Get Lost Tours scheduled, it’s probably Moon Walk time, and the other way around.